Abel Ayerza: Ayerza’s disease

 A syndrome of signs and symptoms which include sclerosis of the pulmonary artery, polycythemia, dyspnea and cyanosis.
 It was first described by Ayerza in a lecture in 1901.
 Later one of his students, Francisco C. Arrillaga, included the observations into a 1912 thesis and in 1925 published a full description of the disease.

+First discovery of mass arsenic poisoning

+Ayerza made the first discovery of mass arsenic poisoning due to drinking water.
+In 1918, he published his observations concerning an epidemic of melanoderma and keratosis of the palms and feet in the Argentinian province of Córdoba.
+Upon visiting patients in the affected regions, he noted that the chickens of the region also showed dermatological symptoms.
+He deduced that the common cause of the symptoms must be in their water.
+He tested the local water and found it contained high levels of arsenic and vanadium.